Chapter 18.38

 (Ord.
 O2015-007, Amended, 02/02/2016)

-This section applies to all subdivision proposals, short subdivisions, short plats, planned developments, and new and expansions to manufactured housing parks.
+This section applies to all development and subdivision proposals.
+Subdivision proposals include short subdivisions, short plats, binding site plans, planned developments, and new and expansions to manufactured housing parks.

 A. All proposals shall be consistent with the need to minimize flood damage.

-B. The proposed subdivision must have one or more new lots in the special flood hazard area set aside for open space use through deed restriction, easement, subdivision covenant, or donation to a public agency.
+B. A proposed subdivision must have one or more new lots in the special flood hazard area (SFHA) set aside for open space use through deed restriction, easement, subdivision covenant, or donation to a public agency.

 C. If a parcel has a buildable site outside the special flood hazard area, it shall not be subdivided to create a new lot, tract, or parcel within a binding site plan that does not have a buildable site outside the special flood hazard area.
 This provision does not apply to lots set aside from development and preserved as open space.

-E. All proposals shall ensure that all subdivisions have at least one access road connected to land outside the special flood hazard area with the surface of the road at or above the FPE wherever possible.
+E. All subdivision proposals shall ensure that there is at least one access road connected to land outside the SFHA with the surface of the road at or above the FPE wherever possible.

 F. All proposals shall have adequate drainage provided to avoid exposure to water damage.